olavea/POW/content/index/index.md

       path: /signup
       label: Get started
   - title: Not ready to sign up?
-    subtitle: Stay updated by subscribing to our newsletter, no menstruation experience needed ;)
+    subtitle: Learn more about Privacy, Menstrual Health, and POW! by subscribing to our newsletter.
+No menstruation experience needed ;)
     form: newsletter
   - title: About us
     body: ./about.md